sudeepjhs/GitSetGo/readme.md

 The first 15 pull request successfully merged into the repository from 17th August 4PM to 18th August 12 AM IST will receive T-shirts.

-All the entires will get featured in the yearbook in the repository
+All the entires will get featured in the learner's book in the repository

 ## Privacy Notice 👀